-Universal McCann - now generally known as UM - is a global media planning and buying network often aligned with McCann Erickson, and reporting as part of Interpublic's Mediabrands umbrella.
+Universal McCann - now generally known as UM - is a global media planning and buying network traditionally aligned with McCann Worldgroup, and reporting as part of Interpublic's Mediabrands umbrella.
 It was named Media Agency of the Year by both the leading US trade papers in early 2003, but subsequently suffered a string of account losses which severely dented its reputation.
 Parent group Interpublic initiated an an overhaul of the management team in 2005 in a bid to halt the leakage of further major clients.
 That process was finally completed in 2008 and the following year witnessed a string of account gains in Universal McCann's home market, enough to earn it the accolade as US Media Agency of the Year once again for 2009 from Adweek and as Comeback Agency of the Year from AdAge.
 It won that accolade again in 2016 for two more major wins, but at an international level, a prolonged turnaround has been harder to deliver, and big wins have been matched (and sometimes eclipsed) by equally big defections to other agencies.
 As a result, UM remains among the lower ranks of international networks.
 There have been some big gains in 2018 (including American Express globally, Quicken Loans in the US, and the Australian Federal Government) but they were offset by the loss of Fiat Chrysler Automobiles across North America in the closing weeks of the year.
 Daryl Lee is global CEO.

-Which clients does Universal McCann handle?
+Which clients does UM handle?
 Find out more from Adbrands Account Assignments

-Who are the competitors of Universal McCann?
+Who are the competitors of UM?
 See ranking of Leading Media Agency Brands